 A paintball game so early in the morning in the middle of nowhere hadn't exactly thrilled me.
 For me, Sunday was reserved for rest.
 But Sacha had insisted so much that I'd said yes.
 However, to avoid having to get up, I told him I'd prefer we camp there, meaning in the forest, so we could have a campfire and, I confess, party while waiting for the other participants the next morning.
 To be honest, I didn't know this forest at all.
 It was further away from where we usually played paintball in the afternoon, I should point out…

 After parking on a median strip, we unloaded the car to take the tent and sleeping bags.
 The weather was very nice that day, even though 15 kilometers away, that is to say near my place, it was pouring rain, so we even wondered if it was worth it, if we shouldn’t just cancel this paintball session !
-But then, we decided to give it a try anyway… Not only was the weather very nice, but I immediately noticed upon entering the clearing that all the smells were heightened, as if the rain had passed through.
+But then, we decided to give it a try anyway… And not only turned the weather very nice at the moment we entered the clearing, -like it was somehow calling us- but I immediately noticed upon entering there that all the smells were heightened, as if the rain had passed through, while it was totally dry.
 I also noticed that the birdsong and sounds, whether the rustling of leaves or the whispering of the wind through the ferns, were amplified as well… As if speakers had been placed in the trees.
 Yet, there were none, I made sure by scrutinizing their trunks… Their sizes were enormous, and I realized that I had to lift my head to the sky to make out their tops.
+But maybe I was just hallucinating here ?
 Their colors were vivid, so vivid that one would have felt immersed in a painting.
 Even the earth seemed more alive, with its brown color whose depth also left me perplexed, so vibrant it was.
 I picked up a handful to test that it was really real...
 Without a doubt, it was, caressing my palm with its fine grains.
 At its touch, I shivered : It was as if the earth was soaking into me.
 Everything was indeed more real here.
 My heart leaped in my chest.
-But where were we ?
+Where were we ?
 Was I a victim of some sort of hallucination ?

 I didn’t take long to ask my friend the question.
 He didn’t really understand the situation either, I could see it on his puzzled face.